-As part of ongoing CPD the following Organisations have been engaged with via ongoing conversations/webinars/discussions/Training:

-- PlayBoard NI

-- Play Safety Forum

-- Harpers Playgrounds (USA) (Building a more Inclusive World one Playground at a time)

-Landscape Institute (Inclusive Play in Natural Spaces) Children, young people and communities who live in the area of the Play Park are consulted prior to the renewal/progression of their play park./progression of their play park.
+Through the Play Strategy (P57) it was identified that expensive, specialised equipment is rarely needed; rather equipment should be multi-functional and open to all abilities e.g. inclusive roundabouts.
+However council are providing a wheelchair swing in Lurgan Park, Portadown People's Park (From March 2021), Gosford Forest Park (From March 2021).
+As part of ongoing CPD the following Organisations have been engaged with via ongoing conversations/webinars/discussions: PlayBoard NI Play Safety Forum Harpers Playgrounds (USA) (Building a more Inclusive World one Playground at a time) Landscape Institute (Inclusive Play in Natural Spaces) Children, young people and communities who live in the area of the Play Park are consulted prior to the renewal/progression of their play park.
 Dependents The Play Strategy aims to improve the environment for all users.
 It is not felt that the policy will have an adverse impact on people with dependents, any impact is expected to be positive.
 Positive Minor